CodeReviewDAO/dxd_codereview/Reviews/409 - Remove LibreOffice Column Limits/1 - XLSX import export/README.md

 ## Licenses

-The base repository is correctly released under the GNU GPL License.
+The base repository is correctly released under the MPL-2.0 License.

 Requirement | Finding
 ------------ | -------------